 a.
-PAOs use communication skills, strategies, and tactics to support a commander's objectives.
+PAOs use communication skills, strategies and tactics to support a commander's objectives.
 Career progression produces senior PAOs who can lead an organization's communication enterprise and demonstrate an awareness and ability to navigate the dynamics of the information environment to achieve desired communication end states.
 Successful senior PAOs communicate strategically, demonstrate critical thinking, conduct thorough problem set analysis, execute tactically, and provide astute counsel to flag officers and staffs.
 Providing direct support to three- and four-star flag officers, and senior executives, including political appointees, is the pinnacle of a PAO's career.
 As such, sustained superior performance in diverse billets, particularly direct senior leader support, operational staffs, community leadership, Washington, D.C. headquarters, and joint staffs, indicates strong potential for future success, keeping in mind though, that an officer's career track may not include all desired career milestones due to the recently enacted career milestone and progression model.

 - b.
 Senior reserve PAOs must ensure RC officers and Sailors under their charge are mobilization and warfighting ready for short-fused OCO and crisis missions afloat or ashore.
 As such, sustained superior performance in public affairs leadership billets, particularly on numbered fleets and operational staffs, as well as in combat operations with demonstrated mastery of the full range of public affairs skills as it applies to maritime operations and warfighting indicates strong potential for future success. - c.
-A successful track record of sustained superior performance and an increasing and progressive scope of responsibilities in SELRES unit leadership roles providing strategic-level public affairs counsel to two- and three-star flag officers; translating commander's vision and intent into public communication strategies and plans; leading, advising, and aligning enterprise Public Affairs personnel and programs, particularly in operational settings and, leading the execution of Navy public communication efforts across multiple and diverse organizations, in order to achieve strategic and operational goals indicates potential to succeed as a captain. - d.
-A successful track record as an OIC and/or XO/deputy director, particularly of operational, numbered fleet, fleet commander, and large SELRES units, with experience supporting afloat and operational missions to achieve the command's objectives indicates potential to succeed as a captain.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - e.
-PAOs who have demonstrated superior performance in an individual augmentee assignment, particularly supporting combat operations, should be given favorable consideration. - f.
-PAOs who have demonstrated experience as the senior public affairs SME during fleet operations and/or fleet exercises should be given favorable consideration. - g.
-Crisis and contingency operations present both a critical need for RC support for AC and a significant opportunity for PAOs to demonstrate warfighting readiness.
-PAOs who demonstrated superior performance, particularly in a public affairs leadership role as an O5, during a crisis or contingency operation should be given favorable consideration. - h.
-The Navy Reserve Augment Unit Commanding Officer/Officer-In-Charge qualification, (AQD: 2N1) is required for most PA 0-6 roles.
-Favorable consideration should be given to officers who have this qualification. - i.
-At this level, the reserve PAO community also values demonstrated leadership at the reserve public affairs community or Navy Reserve levels; for example, managing a leadership-directed PA community-wide initiative or serving on a Navy Reserve Policy Board. - j.
+A successful track record of sustained superior performance in SELRES unit department head leadership assignments of increasing scope and complexity and a history of directly supporting the supported commands' public affairs missions in operational or high visibility contingency environments indicates potential to succeed as a commander. - d.
+PAOs with documented experience as a public affairs advisor to operational and fleet leaders should be given favorable consideration. - e.
+PAOs who have demonstrated superior performance in an individual augmentee assignment, particularly supporting combat operations should be given favorable consideration. - f.
+The Navy Reserve Augment Unit Commanding Officer/ Officer-In-Charge qualification, (AQD: 2N1) is required for key O-5 roles.
+Officers who have this qualification should receive favorable consideration. - g.
+Crisis and contingency operations present both a critical need for RC support to AC and a significant opportunity for PAOs to demonstrate warfighting readiness.
+PAOs who demonstrated superior performance during a crisis or contingency operation should be given favorable consideration. - h.
 Considerations for Merit Reorder.
-Values for merit reorder are listed on the merit reorder slide in order of priority with the top four carrying the most weight: - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in numbered fleet or operational tours. - (2) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations, and certifications. - (3) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group.
+Values for merit reorder are listed on the merit reorder slide in order of priority with the top five carrying the most weight:

+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in numbered fleet or operational tours. - (2) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations, and certifications. - (3) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group.